 Control feature access based on user privilegesedit

 When using Kibana with security, you can configure applications and features based on your users’ privileges.
 This means different roles can have access to different features in the same space.
 Power users might have privileges to create and edit visualizations and dashboards, while analysts or executives might have Dashboard and Canvas with read-only privileges.
 See Adding Kibana privileges for details.

 Move saved objects between spacesedit

-To copy objects from one space to another, open the menu, then go to Stack Management > Kibana > Saved objects.
+To copy objects from one space to another, open the main menu, then click Stack Management > Saved Objects.

 Alternately, you can move objects using Kibana’s import and export interface.

 - Navigate to the space that contains your saved objects.